Know before you go

 About the reserve

-In 1931, Norbury was put up for auction and Surrey County Council bought it to prevent it being broken up for housing development.
-This was the first intervention of its kind to protect the countryside.
-The Trust continues to act today for the benefit of nature.
+In 1931, Norbury Park was auctioned and Surrey County Council bought the site to prevent it being developed.
+This was the first intervention of its kind to protect the countryside in England and the Trust continues to manage the site for nature conservation on their behalf.

-Veteran trees provide roosts for a variety of bat species, such as pipistrelle, noctule and common long-eared.
-We think the yew trees in Druid’s Grove are nearly 3,000 years old.
+Veteran trees provide roosts for a variety of bat species, such as pipistrelle, noctule and common long-eared and the yew trees in Druid’s Grove may be up to 3,000 years old.